 Start here, and we’ll step you through everything you need to know to help you cut through the clutter, quickly eliminate models that are just poor fits for you, and zero in on two or three “finalists” you can compare against each other, selecting the one you’ll be happiest with from that.

-If that sounds good to you, read on, and let’s start putting together a sensible methodology that will shortcut your search.
+If that sounds good to you, read on, and let’s start developing a sensible methodology to shorten your search.

 How To Choose An Office Chair—Initial Considerations